clinaresl/libpdb/README.md

 # Introduction

-`libpdb` provides means for creating Pattern Databases in different permutation state spaces such as the N-Pancake or the sliding-tile puzzle.
-It supports both MAX and ADD pattern databases.
+`libpdb` provides means for creating Pattern Databases in different permutation state spaces.
+In particular, it assumes that either full or partial states are represented with a vector of integers which are all different.
+Eligible domains are the N-Pancake, the sliding-tile puzzle or the TopSpin.

+It supports both *MAX* and *ADD* pattern databases.

 # Dependencies